 Skip advert

 Advertisement - Article continues below

-As of 2023 the Hyundai i20 N costs £25,750, £755 more than its original price back in 2019.
-It comes in a single high-specification inclusive of all its high-spec chassis elements, with only an uprated BOSE sound system (£500) and the various colour options able to be specified on top.
+While the i20 N has now been axed entirely, it came in a single high-specification inclusive of all its high-spec chassis elements in its final iteration, with only an uprated BOSE sound system and the various colour options able to be specified on top.

 Toyota’s GR Yaris is a similar size to comparable superminis, but is a more serious machine both in terms of performance and price.
-Entry-level models come in at around £31,000, with the Circuit Pack model hitting nearly £34,000.
-Don’t, however, expect to go into a Toyota dealership and walk out with a new GR Yaris that week.
+Entry-level models now come in at around £44,250, and don’t expect to go into a Toyota dealership and walk out with a new GR Yaris that week.
 Compounding the supply chain issues surrounding the whole industry, the GR Yaris itself is also limited by its hand-built nature in the off-site factory space that was once used to assemble the Lexus LFA.

+Skip advert